jrhubott/homebridge-homeseer/README.md

 Control for simple window coverings has been added.
 See Wiki "Window Coverings" entry for more infomration on how to set this up.
 Fixed a few bugs in battery handling code.

+See additional information in "Window Coverings" section of the Wiki entry  [Setting Up Your Config.json file.](https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)

 ## B.2 **New in Version 2.3 ** - Battery Detection, Bug Fixes

 Automatically detects if a Z-Wave device has an associated battery and detects/corrects when a wrong battery reference is specified for a device in config.json.